-The advisory boards at the Federal Ministry of Economics and Technology are composed of panels of experts who advise the Federal Minister on special issues of economic policy.
+The advisory boards at the Federal Ministry for Economic Affairs and Energy are composed of panels of experts who advise the Federal Minister on special issues of economic policy.
 Memberships on these boards are honorary positions.

 SME advisory board

-The SME advisory board at the Federal Ministry of Economics and Technology focuses on the current situation and future economic prospects facing small and medium-sized businesses as well as professional services.
+The SME advisory board at the Federal Ministry for Economic Affairs and Energy focuses on the current situation and future economic prospects facing small and medium-sized businesses as well as professional services.
 The board advises the Federal Minister on the impacts that structural changes in the domestic and global economy are likely to have on SMEs.
 In addition, it analyses the effects that current domestic economic policies are having on the SME sector.
 The members of the board may set up working groups and submit the results of their deliberations in the form of resolutions.